Back to Glossary

 These measures help the business ensure that uncollected debts are kept to a minimum.

 Before initiating collections, the business must make an evaluation of its accounts receivable.
 To aide in this evaluation, the business will produce an aging report.
-A

-n aging report will provide the business with a snapshot of the status of all its accounts receivable by categorizing them according to how long they are past due.
+An accounts receivable aging report will provide the business with a snapshot of the status of all its accounts receivable by categorizing them according to how long they are past due.

 When Is an Accounts Receivable Aging Report Used?